mathieuancelin/Elem/readme.md

 app.get('/clock.html', function (req, res) {
   var clock = Clock(); // instanciate a component res.send(clock.renderToString());
-  // or you can consider the followin for a pure html output
+  // or you can consider the following code for a pure html output
   // clock.renderToStaticHtml
 });